malrase/malrase.github.io/source/_posts/2014-06-10-map-of-flights.markdown

 categories: map the-journey-2014
 ---

-Here's a geographically inaccurate map I made to show the flights we have taken and will be taking over the next few months.
+Here's a geographically inaccurate map I made to show the flights* we have taken and will be taking over the next few months.
 The future ones aren't set in stone, so there might be some changes towards the end of the trip.

 <div class="img">
   <img src="/images/the-journey/flight-map.jpg">
 </div>

 Current airport list: SFO-IAD-JAX-PHL-CDG-VIE-CDG-AGP-LPL-STN-PRA-TXL-AMS-ARN-CDG-PHL-YYZ-JFK-MCO-JAX-SFO.
 In a couple of hours, we'll be on the STN-PRA leg.

+*There's a couple of car/rail journeys in there too.

 (Made with [Paper](https://www.fiftythree.com/paper).)